Free Shipping on Luxuries for your Soul

 This past winter, I knew it was time to figure out a way to update, wear, and enjoy it.
 Mom is living far away and it would feel good to have a piece of her with me every day.I’d been following Alexis since she moved into the cute shop with the orange door and went to see if she had any ideas for my ring project.
 She asked me questions and listened and designed.
 I loved her vision for a simple, yet substantial setting.
 Classic but nowhere close to boring.
 The brushed gold perfectly off-setting the less-than-perfect diamond.
 And, Mom loves the redesign too.

-Sign up to learn what's new in the gallery, newsletter only promotions, and links to things you may have missed.
+Sign up for the monthly "Catch Up" newsletter that contains events, sales & links to things you may have missed!